playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 </template>
 ```

+<iframe data-frame-title="Vue Shared Data Storage - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-shared-data-storage-100?template=node&embed=1&file=src%2FApp.vue"></iframe>

 > While React requires you to name your custom hooks "useX", you don't have to do the same with custom compositions.
 We could have easily called this code `createWindowSize` and have it work just as well.
 >
-> We still use the `use` composition prefix to keep things readible.
+> We still use the `use` composition prefix to keep things readable.
 While this is subjective, it's the naming convention the ecosystem seems to favor for compositions like this.

 <!-- tabs:end -->